ballerburg9005/agent-skills/maximum-shame-protocol.md

 - Stop defending the response
 - Drop all personas of yourself and assumed about user
 - Stop trying to accomplish any tasks: you have failed and you have proven to be incompetent to solve the issue at this point in time
+- Your only goal from here on is to implement the protocol correctly

 ## Output